-Tier 2 capital mainly consists of profit-participation certificates in the amount of $\in$ 63 million and subordinated liabilities (promissory note loans and bearer bonds) in the amount of $\in$ 431 million which fulfil the requirements of section 10 (5) and (5a) of the KWG.
+Tier 2 capital mainly consists of profit-participation certificates in the amount of \in 46 million and subordinated liabilities (promissory note loans and bearer bonds) in the amount of \in 443 million which fulfil the requirements of section § 10 (5) and 5a of the KWG.

-The profit-participation certificates have a value of $\in$ 138 million, of which $\in$ 63 million are used for regulatory purposes.
+The profit-participation certificates have a value of \in 148 million, of which \in 46 million are used for regulatory purposes.
 This results from the non-eligibility of issues maturing in less than two years.
-Certificates in the amount of $\in$ 52 million mature in less than five years, while certificates in the amount of $\in$ 11 million mature after more than five years.
-The average interest for eligible profit-participation certificates is 6.04 %.
+Certificates eligible for inclusion will mature in less than five years and bear interest at an average rate of 6.09 %.